Ooops a Desi: Box office

 The film opened to very good response in many metro multiplex theatres (limited release) and collected Rs.
 4.2 crores on its first weekend and the total box office collections was 32 crores.
 The movie was made on a very small minimal budget with very limited crew, so it was in the profit territory by the first weekend itself.

 Synopsis

 Ooops a Desi is about Indians (Desi) living in the US on an invalid immigration status.
 The movie opens to a busy downtown street in New York City.
 The passing pedestrians notice something very alarming.
 It's a Desi (Indian) holding a sign, which states "BOMB here!!!".
-Soon we are taken to the story that occurred before this incident.
+The narrative shifts to the story that occurred before this incident.
 Xavier, the man with the bomb sign, and Dev do odd jobs because of their illegal immigration status.
 They have their own troubled past that is preventing them from returning to India.
 The roller-coaster begins when AJ, their roommate, is mysteriously abducted to which Sonia is a witness.
 Because of their illegal status, Dev and Xavier along with Sonia have no option but to take matters in their own hands.